Supermarkets and Hypermarkets in Indonesia

 Today's shoppers have a myriad of choices when it comes to shopping for food in Indonesia.
-From the neighborhood gathering of vegetable sellers, to traditional markets, to mom and pop grocery stores to modern supermarkets ... and best of all ... the hypermarkets which have been opened with investment from foreign grocery store chains.
+From the neighborhood gathering of vegetable sellers, to traditional markets, to mom and pop grocery stores to modern supermarkets, and the hypermarkets which have been opened with investment from foreign grocery store chains.

-In Jakarta we have, in addition, Kem Chicks, Food Hall Supermarket, Ranch Market as well as some small chain or family-owned neighborhood supermarkets.
+In Jakarta there is, in addition, Kem Chicks, Food Hall Supermarket, Ranch Market as well as some small chain or family-owned neighborhood supermarkets.
 Hypermarkets include Carrefour, Makro, Lotte Mart, and the Grand Lucky.
-Most neighborhoods have small convenience stores such as Indomaret, Alfamart, and 7 Eleven that sell basic food stuffs and snacks.
-Most major malls in Jakarta have a Hero supermarket on the premises, which is very convenient.
+Most neighborhoods have small convenience stores such as Indomaret, and Alfamart, that sell basic food stuffs and snacks.
+Many major malls in Jakarta have a Hero or other larger chain supermarket in the mall as well.
+As these chains grow they've opened stores throughout the archipelago in the larger cities.

-With the increasing amount of expats, shop owners have started to cater to specific ethnic groups.
-For example, many ingredients that would be used to make Japanese dishes can be found at Daiso, Mall Artha Kelapa Gading, Papaya and Kamome in Blok M, and Cosmo in Wijaya Grand Center.
-Indians can find many spices and food needs that they require in "Little India" or Supermarket Mustafa or India Papadam, all located in Sunter.
-Korean expats can find Korean ingredients at Mu Gung Hwa in the Senayan area.
+With the number of expats from around the world, shop owners have started to cater to specific ethnic groups.
+For example, many ingredients that would be used to make Japanese dishes can be found at Daiso, Mall Artha Kelapa Gading, and Papaya in Blok M. Indians can find many spices and food needs that they require in "Little India" or Supermarket Mustafa or India Papadam, most located in Sunter and Kelapa Gading .
+Korean expats can find Korean ingredients at Mu Gung Hwa in the Senopati area.
 Most of these establishments are run by people of the same ethnic background that understand what fellow patriots will be looking for and need.

 Whatever style of shopping you enjoy - there is a choice for you!